-At present, there is a lack of music production knowledge and educational material that would enable those interested in understanding how top producers capture, manipulate, and present the various qualities that constitute heaviness.
+Previously, there was a lack of music production knowledge and educational material that would enable those interested in understanding how top producers capture, manipulate, and present the various qualities that constitute heaviness.

-To learn how internationally known producers create heaviness in different metal subgenres, we are documenting their mixing for a single song, 'In Solitude', which incorporates elements from doom metal, symphonic metal, thrash metal, and modern extreme metal.
-By alternating between these subgenres, we are encouraging the producers to respond to the changing styles in a way that is easy to observe.
+To learn how internationally known producers create heaviness in different metal subgenres, we documented their mixing for a single song, 'In Solitude', which incorporates elements from doom metal, symphonic metal, thrash metal, and modern extreme metal.
+By alternating between these subgenres, we encouraged the producers to respond to the changing styles in a way that is easy to observe.
 Each step in the producers' process is documented through screen-captures, in-depth video interviews explaining their decision-making, and the final audio mix along with individual instrument and vocal stems.

 All song materials – the multitrack, drum samples taken from the kit, DI tracks for guitar and bass, the mix project files, the edited videos of the producers' sessions and interviews, and all audio bounces and stems – are available on this website (access the data here).
 These resources provide a window into the sophisticated decision-making processes and techniques employed by top metal producers.

-The research findings are shared on this website as they become available.
-More comprehensive analysis is published in open-access academic journals, and ultimately, all findings are compiled into a book published by Routledge.
+The research findings are available in multiple formats: an interactive online guide with practical explanations and audio examples, comprehensive analysis in open-access academic journals, and the complete findings compiled into books published by Routledge.

 HiMMP is based within the School of Arts and Humanities (AH) and